Perspective | Is Barry Bonds’s Hall of Fame banishment a tragedy or a shame? How about both?

 And yet, there are pitfalls in saying the stats should override all else.
 You know why?
 Because these guys cheated.
 They cheated their contemporaries.
 They cheated the fans.
 They cheated the game.
 What the-ends-justify-any-means lessons are we teaching the next generation if there are essentially no ramifications for knowingly and systematically using untoward means to improve your personal standing?

-That sounds like a dramatic and overwrought question to assign to what’s mostly a frivolous situation, until you envision Bonds at the podium delivering a speech to a Cooperstown crowd and you have to explain to an 11-year-old why the all-time home run king wasn’t a shoe-in to be delivering that speech in the first place.
+That sounds like a dramatic and overwrought question to assign to what’s mostly a frivolous situation, until you envision Bonds at the lectern delivering a speech to a Cooperstown crowd and you have to explain to an 11-year-old why the all-time home run king wasn’t a shoo-in to be delivering that speech in the first place.
 That’s tough.

 It’s worth noting, too, that the only member elected by the BBWAA this year — Boston Red Sox designated hitter David Ortiz — was reported by the New York Times to have been among a group of players who tested positive for a banned substance in 2003, before MLB had instituted its full drug-testing program.
 Several people, among them Commissioner Rob Manfred, have downplayed results of that test, saying in 2016 it could have been a false positive.
 Talk about murkiness.